-Pennission to copy without for all or part of this material is granted provided that the copies are not made or distributed for direct commercial advantage, the ACM copyright notice and the title of the publication and its date appear, and notice is given that copying is by pennission of the Association for Computing Machinery.
-To copy otherwise, or to republish, requires a fee and/or specific permission.

-© 1989 ACM 089791-333-7/89/0000/0397 \$1.50
+Premission to copy without for all or part of this material is granted provided that the copies are not made or distributed for direct commercial sid-states, the ACM copyright senior and the tisk of the publication and in date appear and motion is given that copying is by permission of the Association for Computing Machinery.
+To copy otherwise, it to republish, requires a fee and/or specific permission. © 1989 ACM 089791-333-7/89/0010/0397 \$1.50 gramming.

-gramming.
 Classes support the classification of objects with the same properties, and subclassing supports the specialization of the general properties.
 A class defines a set of attributes associated with each instance of the class.
 An attribute may be either an object reference (or just reference for short) or a procedure.

 In a subclass it is possible to specialize the general properties defined in the superclass.
-This can be done by adding references and/or procedures.
-However, it is also possible to modify the procedures defined in the superclass.
+This can be done properties defined in the superclass.
+Inis can be done by adding references and/or procedures.
+However, it is also possible to modify the procedures defined in the su-perclass.
 Modification can take place in different ways.
 In Simula 67 [4] a procedure attribute may be declared virtual.
 A virtual procedure may then be redefined in a subclass.
 A non-virtual procedure cannot be redefined.

 This is essentially the same scheme adapted by C++ [16] and Eiffel [13].
 In Smalltalk [6] any procedure is virtual in the sense that it can be redefined in a subclass, and even the parameters of a procedure may be redefined.

-In BETA [8] a virtual procedure cannot be redefined in a subclass, but it may be further defined by an eztended definition.
-The extended procedure is a "subprocedure" (in the same way as for subclass) of the procedure defined in the superclass.
-This implies that the actions of a virtual procedure definition are automatically combined with the actions of the extended procedure in a subclass.
+In BETA [8] a virtual procedure cannot be redefined in a subclass, but it may be further defined by an ex-tended definition.
+The extended procedure is a "sub-procedure" (in the same way as for subclass) of the procedure defined in the superclass.
+This implies that the actions of a virtual procedure definition are automatically combined with the actions of the extended pro-cedure in a subclass.
 This is the case for all levels of subclasses that further defines a virtual procedure.
-In Smalltalk and C++ it is the responsibility of the programmer to combine a redefined virtual procedure with the corresponding virtual procedure of the superclass.
+In Smalltalk and C++ it is the responsibility of the proomantax and C+T it is the responsionity of the pro-grammer to combine a redefined virtual procedure with the corresponding virtual procedure of the superclass.
 This is of course more flexible, since the programmer can ignore the procedure in the superclass.
 However, it is also a potential source of error since the programmer may forget to execute the virtual procedure from the